vortexlab-uclouvain/flups/README.md

 # FLUPS - A Fourier-based Library of Unbounded Poisson Solvers

 #### Licensing and authorship
-Copyright © UCLouvain 2019
+> Copyright © UCLouvain 2019

-FLUPS is distributed under GPLv3.0 (or any later version) license.
+> FLUPS is distributed under Apache 2.0 license.

 The main authors are (by alphabetical order):
 - Denis-Gabriel Caprace